photonstorm/lazer/worklog.md

 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)

+### 29th December 2015

+My Christmas Holidays are over and work resumes.
+The priority right now is working out the composition structure.
+Getting this right is fundamental as it has far reaching consequences through-out the entire code base.
+A wrong move here could cripple Lazer for a long time.

 ### 17th December 2015

+Today I tested out StampIt and the Entity Composer.
+I think of the two the Composer is going to be the most useful, combined with a "traditional" ES6 Class approach where needed.
+I will endeavor to stick to pure functions where possible, but when it comes to performance I'm still not yet convinced that composition wins.
+So I'll have to pick my battles carefully here.

 ### 16th December 2015